 4 Faculty of Law, Universitas Lampung, Indonesia.
 E-mail:

-Abstract: Artificial Intelligence (AI) is a technological achievement in the form of simulating human intelligence in the form of a machine or computer program.
-AI itself began to be used as a defense tool in war, especially armed conflicts.
-The use of AI in the military aims to reduce combatant casualties during war.
-The use of AI in armed conflicts is supported by AI characteristics that resemble human intelligence with higher effectiveness in completing work.
-However, in armed conflicts, it is feared that the use of AI cannot be implemented with ideal security.
-The problem with AI as a defense tool in armed conflict is that the legal perspective in regulating AI is still ambiguous, because there is no regulation that regulates AI as a comprehensive defense tool.
-The use of AI in armed conflict that causes casualties will have difficulties in determining liability, as AI can potentially malfunction due to poor quality or improper use.
-Thus, liability can involve both the creator and the user.
-The implementation of this research is to find and formulate descriptively and examine the regulation of artifical intelligence in armed conflict, the concept of liability for violations in the use of artifical intelligence in armed conflict according to international law and its implications; liability for use and the concept of liability for the use of artifical intelligence in armed conflict according to international law.
+Abstract: Artificial Intelligence (AI) is a technological achievement, simulating human intelligence through machines or computer programs.
+The integration of AI in military operations aims to minimize combatant casualties deployed as a defense tool in warfare.
+This is supported by characteristics that resemble human intelligence with higher effectiveness in completing work.
+Despite the advantages, concerns arise regarding the ideal implementation in armed conflicts due to potential security challenges.
+A significant issue lies in the legal perspective governing the role as a comprehensive defense tool.
+Therefore, this research aims to provide a descriptive analysis and examination of the regulatory framework surrounding AI in armed conflict.
+The results show that the absence of comprehensive regulations adds complexity to the accountability framework since determining liability becomes intricate, specifically when AI malfunctions due to substandard quality or improper use.
+In these instances, accountability may extend to both the creator and the user.
+The concept of liability is explained for violations in armed conflict according to international law, exploring the implications of liability and the associated responsibilities for the use of AI with legal principles.

-Keywords: Artificial Intelligence; Armed Conflict; International Law.
+Keywords: Artificial Intelligence, Armed Conflict, International Law.

 Introduction

-Artificial Intelligence (AI) is the science and engineering of creating intelligent machines primarily through computer programs.
-AI consists of the process by which human intelligence is simulated through machine processes and is concerned with the design, development, and application of computer systems.
-AI can perform tasks and solve problems with artificial intelligence on par with humans.
-AI-generated machines are produced with artificial intelligence but with higher efficiency than the traditional methods used by humans.
-According to a 2019 survey, 37% of organizations from around the world have implemented AI in their operations.
-In addition, the survey found that 89 countries saw a 270% increase in AI usage in the last four years and even tripled in one year.
-AI was created with the aim of minimizing the uncertainty and complexity of human behavior and replacing it with effective reasoning.
-AI systems provide a unique platform for exploitation.
+Artificial Intelligence (AI) is the scientific and engineering discipline dedicated to crafting intelligent machines, primarily achieved through the use of computer programs.
+AI includes the emulation of human intelligence within machine processes and is focused on conceiving, constructing, and deploying computer systems.
+Furthermore, the technology shows the capability to execute tasks and address challenges at a level equivalent to human proficiency.
+Machines generated through AI present enhanced efficiency compared to conventional human methods.
+According to a 2019 survey, 37% of global organizations have integrated AI into operations.
+The use has increased significantly, with 89 countries experiencing a remarkable 270% increase over the past four years, including a tripling within a single year.
+AI was created to minimize the uncertainty and complexity of human behavior and replace with effective reasoning.

-AI has a number of characteristics that are important to consider as the technology enters the national security arena.
-Firstly, AI is a versatile technology, as it has the potential to be integrated into almost anything.
-Second, many AI applications are dual-use, meaning that AI can be applied by both the military and civilians.
-For example, image recognition algorithms can be trained to recognize a person in a YouTube video, while the military can capture terrorist activity in full motion video (FMV).
-FMV is captured by Remotely Piloted Aircraft (RPA) over Syria or Afghanistan.
-Another example of the use of AI in armed conflict is the Lethal Autonomous Weapons Systems (LAWS) in Israel.
-Third, AI is relatively transparent, meaning that its integration into a product is not immediately recognizable.
-AI will be used to solve problems, and there is an expectation that AI will be incorporated into many things we do including as a defense technology.
+AI possesses several characteristics that merit careful consideration due to the relationship of the technology with the national security domain.
+Firstly, AI is a versatile technological paradigm with the potential for seamless integration into a myriad of applications.
+Secondly, numerous applications show dual-use capabilities, implying the applicability in military and civilian contexts.
+Image recognition algorithms can be trained for civilian purposes such as identifying individuals in YouTube videos while aiding the military in capturing terrorist activities through full-motion video (FMV).
+This type of FMV is acquired by Remotely Piloted Aircraft (RPA) deployed over regions such as Syria or Afghanistan.
+Additionally, the deployment of AI in armed conflicts is exemplified by the implementation of Lethal Autonomous Weapons Systems (LAWS) in Israel.
+Thirdly, a level of transparency is shown that may not be immediately discernible on integration into a product.
+The presence represents the potential to address various challenges, with an expectation that AI will become an integral component in diverse applications, including defense technology.
+AI plays an important role in problem-solving across a spectrum of activities, solidifying the multifaceted landscape of technological advancements.